 David: To lead people, you need to understand people.
 You need to understand what motivates people, what worries them, what causes them to make mistakes, and what helps them embrace change.

 Leaders need to be role models; they need to be skilled communicators; they need to be adaptable, flexible and innovative; they need to be brave enough to make decisions, stand by them and be accountable for them.

 What are the biggest challenges leaders in this field face?

 David: Healthcare is one of the most challenging sectors to lead within.
 Leaders are working in environments where they are subject to rapidly changing circumstances, where they have to meet the demands of many different groups, and where they are often dealing with complex and high-risk situations.

-Dr David Barrett, MSc in Healthcare Leadership Programme Director
+Dr David Barrett, MSc in Healthcare Leadership Programme Founder

 How is this course built to benefit healthcare professionals?

 The course tries to do three things that will help healthcare professionals build their leadership skills.

 First, it will encourage and support reflection and self-awareness, which will allow students to better understand the type of leader they are and how they can enhance their practice.

 Second, it will offer healthcare professionals the knowledge they need to lead.
 We will explore theories of leadership, change management, healthcare policy and approaches to enhancing quality and safety.